jsoref/thorium/api/docs/src/users/viewing_files.md

 ## Thorctl
 ---
  You can also view a list of files in Thorium using Thorctl.
-To do that that run the following command:
+To do that run the following command:

 ```bash
 thorctl files get